-The Village's General Fund has a significant economic dependence on a local festival that usually generates approximately 60 percent of the General Fund's revenue every year as a result of the mass gathering fee ordinance; however, the festival did not occur this year due to the COVID-19 pandemic.
+The Village's General Fund has a significant economic dependence on a local festival that usually generates approximately 60 percent of the General Fund's revenue every year as a result of the mass gathering fee ordinance.
 The Village also has a significant economic dependency on a local taxpayer.
-During the year ended March 31, 2022, the taxpayer's billings for property taxes approximated 32 percent of total property taxes in the General Fund.
+During the year ended March 31, 2023, the taxpayer's billings for property taxes approximated 34 percent of total property taxes in the General Fund.

-NOTE I-SUBSEQUENT EVENT
+NOTE I-SUBSEQUENT EVENTS

-In April 2022, the Village entered into a contract for street improvements to McKinley Road at a cost of approximately \$161,000.
-The project will be paid with available fund balance in the Local Streets Fund.
+In April 2023, the Village entered into a contract for street improvements to 88th Avenue at a cost of approximately \$174,000.
+The project will be paid with available fund balance in the Local Streets Fund and a transfer from the General Fund.
+In April 2023, the Village also entered into a contract for a new police car at a cost of approximately \$75,000.
+The vehicle will be paid for with available fund balance in the General Fund.

-NOTE J-UPCOMING ACCOUNTING PRONOUNCEMENTS
+NOTE J-UPCOMING ACCOUNTING PRONOUNCEMENT